rocka0/Fortnite_Stats/README.md

 `cd` in to the app directory and run `python app.py`

 This should run the app and after you answer the questions like username and platform, it should display the graphs.
+If the graph doesn't open, just open the file called `graph.html` in the directory in which you ran the python app

 ## Features